gerardpuigl/M15-Spring-REST-API-NoSQL-JWT-Auth/README.md

 ## Introduction:

-Complet Project with Rest API & Rest Client in Spring with Spring Data JPA conected to NoSQL DataBase & Secutiry with Auth0.
+Complet Project with Rest API & Rest Client in Spring with Spring Data JPA conected to NoSQL DataBase & Secutiry with Auth0 external service.
 Frontend with Thymeleaf, HTML + CSS & Boostrap.

 This app is divided in two diferent projects, one act as Rest API Service and the other as Rest Client that consum the API and show the web.
 In this way a real system of requests is simulated.